creatvie-introvert/sudologic/README.md

 - Choose between a Daily Challenge or a new Random Puzzle.
 - Access clear instructions both before and during gameplay.
 - Use intuitive controls to input, erase, or pencil in numbers.
-- Recieve optional feedback on mistakes or check answers manually.
+- Receive optional feedback on mistakes or check answers manually.
 - Track daily puzzle streaks and time-based performance.
 - Save game progress automatically and resume later.
 - Share results and celebrate completion with animations.